caplin/StyleGuide/readme.md

 Do not check in commented out code.
 Remembering old versions of code is what the revision control system is for.
 If there is code commented out and checked in then nobody knows why it's there.

-Write good checkin comments.
-Mention the issue title and ID, who worked on the issue and what you did.
-If someone is confused by a line of code you wrote, they will look at your check in comment, make it help them.
+Write good check-in comments.
+Mention the issue title and ID, who worked on the issue and what they did.
+If someone is confused by a line of code you wrote, they will look at your check-in comment.
+Make it useful.

 General Hygeine